atom/github/docs/rfcs/003-pull-request-review.md

 ![reviews](https://user-images.githubusercontent.com/378023/46535563-c81a4c00-c8e6-11e8-9c0b-6ea575556101.png) | ![collapsed reviews](https://user-images.githubusercontent.com/378023/46926357-62a72780-d06b-11e8-9344-23389d1c727c.png)

 * Comments can be collapsed to get a better overview.
-* Reviews get sorted by:
+* Reviews get sorted by "urgency".
+Showing reviews that still need to get adressed at the top:
   1. "recommended" changes
   2. "commented" changes
   3. "no review" (when a reviewer only leaves review comments, but no summary)
   4. "approved" changes
   5. "previous" reviews (when a reviewer made an earlier review and it's now out-dated)
+* Within each group, sorting is done by "newest first".

 #### Create a new review